hipe/tmx/zerk/doc/issues/030-unified-language.md

   • compound. (don't say "branch" here.)

-  • primitivesque. (don't say "leaf", "atom" here.)
+  • primitivesque. (don't say "leaf".)

   • "navigational" nodes are the compounds and the operations.